intershop/devenv-4-iom/README.md

     ```sh
     echo "export PATH=\"\$PATH:/d/git/devenv-4-iom\"" >> ~/.profile
     ```
-    (your profile file might vary is your using bash)
+    (your profile file might vary if you're using bash)
    - or edit your whole windows system to search also in the directory your devenv-cli.sh is checked out to.
 This way also removes variances with the mount points of your windows drive paths

 Now open _index.html_ from _devenv-4-iom_ directory in your browser and proceed the _First steps_ section to get familiar with _devenv-4-iom_.